 Now for the nitty gritty…

-Speaking of dairy… for the love of all that is holy, find a Stewart’s and get a milkshake… or 5… I won’t judge 😉
+Speaking of dairy… for the love of all that is holy, go to a Stewart’s and get a milkshake… or 5… I won’t judge 😉

-On the wildlife: Let’s circle back around to the coyotes, shall we?
-You thought I forgot, didn’t you?
-Well at the end of this contract I had to move out of my AirBnB and my friend Shannon offered to let me rent her family’s camper for my last month two miles down the road.
-If you’ve never heard a pack of coyotes wooping their way slowly towards you, it’s one of those sounds that you don’t have to ever have heard before to know it can’t be anything good.
+Let’s circle back around to the coyotes, shall we?
+At the end of this contract I had to move out of my AirBnB and my friend Shannon offered to let me rent her family’s camper for my last month two miles down the road.
+If you’ve never heard a pack of coyotes wooping their way slowly towards your campground, it’s one of those sounds that you don’t have to ever have heard before to know what’s about to happen.
 One minute we’re laughing around the firepit roasting marshmallows and the next minute I hear these bellowing hollers echoing in the distance.

 We look at each other.